 - Your company name - If your company doesn't rank well when you search for it by name, you may need to make that keyword a priority.

-Tip: If you aren't sure how many keywords to focus on, a list of three head and seven long-tail keywords is a good place to start.
+Tip: If you aren't sure how many keywords to focus on, start with a list of three head and seven long-tail keywords.

 Step 3 - Add keywords to your site